 Research Statement

 The purpose of the research statement is twofold.
-First, it tells your readers why your proposed research and the forthcoming document are valuable to the field.
+First, it tells your readers why your proposed research and its forthcoming documentation and analysis are valuable to the field.
 Second, it provides a summary of prior scholarship on your topic to date.

 Like peer-reviewed journal articles and doctoral dissertations, master’s theses should offer something new to your field.
 You don’t need to reinvent the wheel, but it’s important to illustrate where your research fits into the larger picture of scholarship in your chosen area.
 The best way to do this is by offering summaries of important works and writers you’re engaging with to produce your work.